anchemy/kreat/posts/disability.md

 ---
-title: Yet another Example blog post
+title: /disability
-summary: A post showcasing all styling for article elements
+summary: My disabilities, how they affect me, and the people around me.
+Includes resources.
-date: 2018-11-22
+date: 2025-07-15
 tags:
-  - CSS
+  - Disability
 ---

 ## An h2 header